 Once a week, a number of South American cities close off main roads to cars – leaving pedestrians and cyclists to roam freely.
 Originating in Bogota, Colombia, cyclovia has a lively, party atmosphere, which creates a celebratory feel about it.
 With an abundance of live music performances and dancing in the streets, it’s certainly a spirited way to start your Sunday.
 In Colombia, it’s even common to stumble across guinea pig races – where bets are placed by passers by guessing which hut the animals will run into.
 While the quirks may vary between cities, the principle remains the same.

 Despite being a straightforward idea, the simplicity of it adds to the charm.
 Can you imagine London closing off Oxford Street once a week?
 It just wouldn’t happen, yet for some cities it’s the norm.
+It’s well worth making sure your route for travelling South America coincides with cyclovia in at least one city!

 The most notable spots in South America where cyclovia occurs are:

 Surprisingly, Facebook is home to some of the best tips for travelling South America.
 There are a number of groups on the site, run by the travelling community, offering consistently reliable information about travel in South America.
 From these groups you can find information that is nowhere else online – proving what an invaluable resource Facebook can be.
 You can save hours of research simply by asking a question in one of these groups.
-As some groups have nearly 20,000 members, more often than not someone is able to help.
+As some groups have over 30,000 members, more often than not someone is able to help.

 There’s also the added advantage of the information being WAY more up to date than guidebooks.
 Planning our trip to Machu Picchu, we became aware of strikes affecting tourists getting to the site.
 Fortunately we were able to get up to date information from these groups – which in turn helped us to successfully plan our visit.
 Without these groups, we would have had no idea strikes were even taking place, but luckily we planned our trip accordingly.